lovittl/vending_requirements/Vending.md

 - Validates credit/debit cards

 ## Maintenance
 - VMA1.
-The system shall provide a refrigerant system that maintains a consistant temperature sufficient to keep drinks in inventory (Ref.
-TODO) at a desireable temperature for consumption.
+VMA1.
+The system shall provide a refrigerant system that maintains a consistant temperature of drinks in inventory (Ref.
+TODO) at a temperature range between 38 and 45 degrees fahrenheiht.

 - VMA2.
 The system shall detect conditions that prevent the vending system from dispensing drinks as requested by the customer from the interface (Ref TODO).